Do you remember that 2018 Christmas advert for Asda?

 But this wasn’t meant to be a rant.

 There are many, many things I appreciate about Christmas, but they tend to be the quieter things: reading our new books snuggled up as a family on Christmas Eve; warm toned fairy lights in houses as you pass them at dusk; the smell of the Christmas tree when you come downstairs in the morning; stollen; listening to Christmas carols in a dimly lit room; Christmas cards with chatty news in them; playing board games; a warm glass of mulled wine on a cold evening; time spent with friends and family, coming back to a sleeping house after my solo trip to midnight mass at the church round the corner, and the feeling of a guilt-free down tools for a few days, knowing that nobody is going to expect a reply to their email for a bit.

 These are all things that can very easily be drowned out by the roar of shopping and ‘shoulds’ and the 6439th playing of ‘Fairytale of New York’.
 But I will protect them with all my heart because they, for me, are the real meaning of Christmas.

-Last year, I wrote a blog post about Christmas traditions and rituals.
+A while ago, I wrote a blog post about Christmas traditions and rituals.
 I stressed then my philosophy that if a tradition works for you, embrace it; if it doesn’t, chuck it or change it.

 I wholeheartedly stand by that advice and yet, at Christmas, I sometimes struggle to stay centred and still in the face of the inescapable avalanche.